jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 cvp.per_capita_global_plot(corona)
 ```

 On a per capita basis, the US is actually fairing OK compared to some European countries (e.g., Spain and Italy).
-The dashed lines are exponential fits to the early-time confirmed cases.
-Despite all the talk about COVID-19 growing exponentially, exponential growth did not last very long at all.
-Now growth is linear or sublinear for many countries, as will be shown in the subsequent plots of *growth rates*.
+Growth is now linear or sublinear for many countries, as will be shown in the subsequent plots of *growth rates*.
+Some discussion of exponential growth is discussed below (near the end).

 ```python
 cvp.per_capita_US_plot(coronaUS, corona)